 SDM: You already know we want to give you an upgrade in exchange for being a beta site for us.
 From what I know about it, they’ve made it very simple to use and easy to learn.
 Maybe you and Dad could visit another beta site here in Rye to see if Dad likes it and finds it easy to use?
 I’d be happy to pick you up and take you there.
 And if Dad is happy, then maybe you’d be comfortable accepting it to beta test for us?

-Obviously when it’s time to buy, buyers take very specific actions as they choose one solution over another, choices based on price, reputation/brand of the solution, decision makers, etc. This is when the conventional sales tools of pushing information and content details, explaining features and functions, finding optimal demographics etc. are vital.
-Selling depends on information sharing.
+Obviously when it’s time to buy, buyers take very specific actions as they choose one solution over another, choices based on price, reputation/brand of the solution, decision makers, etc. This is when the conventional sales model kicks in.
 But selling doesn’t cause buying.

 STAGES OF BUYING PATTERNS

-WHAT’S THE STATUS QUO; WHAT’S MISSING: until or unless every element of the status quo is understood by the prospective buyer, they cannot identify exactly what’s missing.
+What’s the status quo?
+Whats’ missing: until or unless every element of the status quo is understood, buyers cannot identify exactly what’s missing.
 In the Dad example, what was missing was not the computer issue, but the ability to have Dad learn how to support a new one; a delay in purchasing new software is most likely not a technology issue, but might be a recent reorganization, or a merger, or a change in leadership.
 And an outsider can never, ever understand because they’re, well, outsiders.
-It’s like asking someone to know if any pieces are missing in a 1000 piece jigsaw puzzle by looking at the picture on the closed box.
-Sure, an outsider can know what it will look like when completed, but cannot know if anything is missing until the puzzle is almost completed by the users.
 This stage includes meetings, research, identifying stakeholders.

 RULE: a seller can facilitate someone through the process of recognizing the full fact pattern of givens within their status quo, including the people, culture, and rules, to help them learn what is keeping them from having an optimal environment.
-In other words, help people, in a way that does not bias their discovery, recognize if anything is missing from their status quo.
-Until or unless they can see this in an unbiased way, they will prefer to maintain their status quo.
-And posing questions biased by a seller’s need to place a solution cannot do this.
-The focus must be to facilitate change, first.
+Guesswork is detrimental because it’s such an idiosyncratic process.
+Using these steps, sellers can get out of the guessing game and merely facilitate the change.

-GATHER THE FULL SET OF STAKEHOLDERS: until or unless everyone involved with creating the problem and using any new solution is brought in, the full problem set cannot be understood.
-Too often only recognized leaders take the lead, or only one person recognizes a problem and fights with the status quo to be willing to change (This is often the one person we speak with, and we can’t really know if s/he’s speaking for the entire Buying Decision Team or just for him/herself, even if we ask.).
+Gather the full set of stakeholders: until or unless everyone involved with creating the problem and touching a new solution is brought in the full problem set cannot be understood.
 Everyone’s voice must be included – Dad, and Joe in accounting.
 This stage includes meetings to determine who will touch the final solution and agreement as to how to involve them.

-RULE: a seller can facilitate a prospective buyer through a discovery to ensure every single stakeholder is included to buy-in to any change.
+RULE: a seller can facilitate a prospective buyer through a discovery.
 Until all folks who will touch the final solution are included, there is no way for them to understand their needs.
-Speaking with anyone about needs before this has occurred is a waste of time (i.e. all those names on your call back list and pipeline].
+Speaking with anyone about needs before this is a waste of time (i.e. all those names on your call back list and pipeline].

-TRY TO FIX THE PROBLEM WITH KNOWN RESOURCES: until it’s fully understood that the problem cannot be resolved with anything that’s already been accepted by the culture – other departments or items, familiar vendors or products – and all workarounds have been tried, they will never consider bringing in anything brand new as it will be disruptive to the culture.
-It’s a systems thing: systems work hard at maintaining their status quo (homeostasis) as anything new runs the risk of creating problems by not fitting in.
+Try to fix the problem with workarounds: until it’s fully understood that the problem cannot be resolved with anything that’s already been accepted by the culture – other departments or items, familiar vendors or products – and all workarounds have been tried, they will never consider buying anything as it will be disruptive to the culture.
 This stage includes internal research, and delegating folks to outreach for familiar resources: can our old vendors fix this?
-Do our colleagues know anyone they respect?
 Can the other department help?
-Until a workaround is sought and dismissed, there will be no initiative to make a purchase.
+Until a workaround is dismissed, there will be no initiative to make a purchase.

-RULE: people never start off seeking an external solution but must try to fix the problem themselves.
-Sellers can help folks discover how to fix their own problem: What’s stopping you from using the vendors you used last year?
+RULE: people always begin by trying to fix the problem themselves.
+Sellers can help here: What’s stopping you from using the vendors you used last year?
 Have you tried getting help from other departments?
-They are going to do this anyway as it’s part of their process.
-They’ll do it when you hang up, in fact.
-Either you help them through this, or are relegated to sitting helplessly while they do it themselves as you continue to think they’re prospects and put them in your pipeline.
-By helping them, you can provide further support and help them speed up their own process.
-In reality, this is the simplest stage, as if they could fix it, they would have done so already.
+Either you help them through this, or sit helplessly while they do it themselves as you continue to think they’re prospects and put them in your pipeline.
+In reality, this is the simplest stage.

-The cost of the new must be calculated against maintaining the status quo – if they are going to have to fire a whole department when bringing in new software, is it worth it just to speed up their output?
+The cost of the new must be calculated against maintaining the status quo.
 When they figure this element out, they’re ready to choose a solution.
-This stage includes lots of research within the group/company/family to ferret out problems that change would incur, and figuring out the cost of each.
+This stage includes lots of research within the group/company/family to ferret out problems that change would incur, and figuring out the human, time, money, strategic, costs.

 RULE: facilitate people to recognize what might be in jeopardy if something new is brought in.
 Until they weight the risk between the status quo vs a fix, and can calculate that bringing something new is has a lower cost than maintaining the status quo, they cannot buy anything as the risk is too high.

-CHOOSE A VENDOR/SOLUTION: This is the last stage – where sales now enters!
-Once it’s calculated that it will cost less to bring in a new solution than maintaining their status quo, AND there is buy-in from the stakeholders, they become buyers.
+Choose a vendor/solution: This is the last stage – where sales now enters!
+Once it’s calculated that it will cost less to bring in a new solution than maintaining their status quo, AND there is buy-in from the stakeholders, AND they know how to integrate the new with minimal disruption, they become buyers.
 This is the low hanging fruit.
-These folks are ready for a pitch because they know how to manage the change and understand the costs of buying something.
+These folks are ready for a pitch!
 This stage involves sellers pitching, content marketing, website design, etc.

 SALES VS FACILITATING BUYING PATTERNS

-Instead of the time and resource we use pushing content, why not use a different skill set (i.e. Buying Facilitation®, or some form of facilitation model that’s manages change) first to help them become buyers.
-Using a change management focus at the beginning you’ll even be able to recognize who WILL become a buyer on the first call, reducing your prospecting time to one quarter the time you’re now using, and close 40% of the list you’re now closing at a 5% rate.
+Instead of the time and resource we use pushing content, why not use a different skill set (i.e. Buying Facilitation®, or some form of facilitation model that manages change) first to help them become buyers.

 Posted In: News